 we have allowed another to touch us.” – Elizabeth Lesser

 Before the grief of any loss goes underground to come up later in some unhealthy way, let the pain out.
-Don’t deny it and hide it away.
 It’s not going anywhere.
-It just explodes sometimes years later somewhere else.
-Express yourself.
-And it doesn’t have to be on a platform for an audience.
+If denied or hidden, it just explodes sometimes years later somewhere else.
+Expressing ourselves is helpful and it doesn’t have to be on a platform with an audience.

 Talk face-to-face with other humans, maybe even trained professionals.
 Write it out.
 Work it out.
 Emote.
 Cry, yell, start a small fire if you must*.

 Instead, keep it healthy.
 Go for a run instead of eating cakes.
 Journal rather than racking up credit card charges.
 Loss is hard enough without piling other issues upon your self.
 The cry is a powerful thing and nothing to be afraid of.
 Let it out.

 Acceptance of what was not meant to go on

 While it may be difficult to make sense of an ending in the midst of the trial, especially when unexpected or tragic, any attempt at acceptance that a journey, or part of a journey, is over is the first good place to start.

 Elizabeth Kubler-Ross outlined the five stages of grief in her classic book, On Death and Dying (1969).
 The first stage is denial: this cannot be happening.
 When something ends that we do not want to end, we can be frozen in shock or paralyzed.
 This may well be a necessary first stop in the aftermath but the less time we can spend at this stage, where nothing moves, is helpful.
 Acceptance is the first step in healing and moving forward.

 Focusing on the end is missing the point